Fact: 69% of water heater failures are a result of a slow leak or a sudden burst, according to disastersafety.org.

 However, over time (usually around 4-6 years) these rods get used up.

-If the rod is not replaced when it’s down to its steel core wire, the minerals will begin to attach your water heater tank.
+If the rod is not replaced when it’s down to its steel core wire, the minerals will begin to attach to your water heater tank.
 And then the tank will start to leak (or burst).

 How to prevent it: Check your anode rod if it’s near the 4-6 year lifespan and replace it if it’s less than 1/2-inch thick.
 If you have a water softener, your anode rod could be used up in as little as 1 year.